vxgmichel/pytango-devicetest/README.md

 -------------

 The device test case is fully compatible with old and new style Tango devices.
-It is also compatible with nosetests and its collector 'nosetests.collector' for the 'test_suite' setuptools option.
+It is also compatible with nosetests and its collector `nosetests.collector` for the `test_suite` setuptools option.

 Installation